Teller County Truck Accident Attorneys

 - Truck breakdown.
 Like all vehicles subject to heavy use, trucks need constant inspection and regular maintenance.
 When inspections or maintenance are skipped or when a truck part has a hidden defect, the truck's safety suffers - and so do those involved in any crash that results.

 - Cargo problems.
 A truck's job is to carry cargo, and cargo of all kinds needs to be properly secured in order to avoid shifting or breaking during the trip that may result in an accident.
 If cargo is not properly secured, or if the equipment used to secure it is defective, escaping cargo may cause an accident.

 - Dangerous roadways.
 Broken pavement, too-steep curves, low bridges, missing guardrails, or insufficient signals at intersections are but a few examples of dangerous roadway conditions that might lead to a truck crash.

-If you've been injured in a truck crash, you may be struggling simply to function from day to day.
+If you've been injured in a truck or car crash in Teller County, you may be struggling simply to function from day to day.
 Fighting for compensation from a truck company or another at-fault party may feel impossible.
-At The Bussey Law Firm, P.C., our experienced Teller County truck accident lawyers are dedicated to lightening your burden - not adding to it-and understand the difficulties you may face as you recover.
+At The Bussey Law Firm, P.C., our experienced truck accident lawyers are dedicated to lightening your burden - not adding to it-and understand the difficulties you may face as you recover.
 We'll help you every step of the way following a truck accident, so that you can get the compensation you need and focus on getting well.
 Contact us today for a free, no-obligation consultation about your truck accident case by calling (719) 475-2555.